sffranke/rest_moodle/README.md

 # rest_moodle

-Example tasks using the REST API of Moodle
+Example tasks using the REST API of Moodle the amazing using https://github.com/llagerlof/MoodleRest